MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-history.md

 ### User history status details

-When viewing the status of user processing history, the status values correspond to the following information:
+When you view the status of user processing history, the status values correspond to the following information:

 |Status  |Details  |
 |---------|---------|